-“I’m here to see my sister,” Maddias snapped strolling right by him.
+“I’m here to see my sister,” Maddias snapped, strolling right by him.
 “Where’s Baphrem?”

-Ias didn’t get upset over that dismissal.
+Ias didn’t get upset over the dismissal.
 Instead, the guard’s mouth curled into a delighted smile and he walked purposely forward, hands turned into fists.

 “Right here.”
-Baphrem walked out of the reception area with a frown that had all the more power because of his dark eyebrows.
+Baphrem walked out of the reception area with a frown that had even more power because of his dark eyebrows.
 “What brings you here in such a foul mood, Maddias?”
-He gave Ias a warning look and managed to stop the man before punches flew.
+He gave Ias a warning look, and managed to stop the man before punches flew.

 “Rats!”
-Ias grumbled looking around for another victim.
+Ias grumbled, looking around for another victim.

 Maddias ignored the guard.
 “Why are you keeping Teil here?” he demanded.
 “Where is she?
 I want to talk to her.”

 Baphrem raised a hand in warning, not to Maddias, but to stop the rest of the guards who were suddenly pressing in on them.
 “Let’s all calm down,” he said softly.
 “First of all, Maddias, your sister’s not here.
-She left this…” He frowned suddenly understanding Maddias’ anxiety.
+She left this…” He frowned, suddenly understanding Maddias’ anxiety.
 “She’s not with you?”

 “What do you mean she’s not here?”
-Maddias asked his anger turning into sudden worry.
-“Where the claws is she?
-She came home this morning and left to go for a run.
+Maddias asked, his anger turning into sudden worry.
+“Where the Claws is she?
+She came home this morning, then left to go for a run.
 We haven’t seen her since!
 I assumed she came back here.
 If she’s not here, where in all the sacred trees is she?”

 Baphrem’s face hardened.
 “She’s not with you?” he repeated even more softly.

 Little by little the tension that had filled the room—and most of the guards—changed from anger into concern.
-They all had either mothers or sisters; they could understand Maddias’ concern.
+They all had either mothers or sisters; they understood Maddias’ concern.
 More than that, as guards they protected the inhabitants of Viddion.
 If one of them went missing, it hit all the guards on a personal level.

 “No, of course she’s not with me!
 Would I be here if she was back at the laren?
-And I want to know what you think you’re doing by keeping her…”
+And I want to know what you think you’re doing by keeping her-”

 Baphrem interrupted him with a shake of his head.
 “I’m not keeping anyone here against their will.
 I haven’t seen your sister since this morning.”

 His answer hit Maddias like a ton of bricks.
 “That can’t be!
-I mean, if she’s not with you and she’s not with us, where…” He paused suddenly and a terrible truth flew by his mind.
+I mean, if she’s not with you and she’s not with us, where-” He paused suddenly and a terrible truth flew by his mind.
 “Do you think…do you think she left?
 Could she have left Viddion?”

-He looked around as if one of the guards might know the answer to his question.
+He looked around, as if one of the guards might know the answer to his question.
 “But she didn’t say anything…” With a sinking heart, he thought of the last time his sister had left Viddion.
 That time, she hadn’t told anyone either.
 “She went back to the humans…”

 Baphrem placed a hand on his shoulder.
 “Maddias, wait.
 Let’s not go jumping to any conclusions.
 Right now, we need to make sure she’s not in Viddion meeting up with some old friend while we’re convinced that she’s gone.”
 He motioned to Aerden.
 “Can you go check on Nassa?
-Ask her if she has seen Teil, Aerden.”
+Ask her if she has seen Teil.”
 Then he turned to Almas.
 “Get Lilli,” he said softly.
 “Let’s see what the trees will tell us.”

 Almas and Aerden were gone in a second.
 Behind them, there was a sudden silence.

-“I thought…” Maddias ran a hand through his red hair feeling like an idiot.
+“I thought…” Maddias ran a hand through his red hair, feeling like an idiot.
 “I’m sorry for what I said earlier, Baphrem.
 I thought she was here arguing with you or something.”